Kabadi Kabadi (2001 film): Plot

-Because Pandiarajan couldn't make a direct good impression on her, he tries to help her anonymously.
-Every time she faces a monetary problem Pandiarajan takes money from his savings and spends it for her.
+Because Pandian couldn't make a direct good impression on her, he tries to help her anonymously.
+Every time she faces a monetary problem Pandian takes money from his savings and spends it for her.
 He even spends his savings for his grandma's eye surgery on the heroine's needs such as her college fees.

 Now enters Karan.
-Since Pandiarajan pays very less amount as rent, the house owner forces Pandiarajan to take upon Karan as roommate.
+Since Pandian pays very less amount as rent, the house owner forces Pandian to take upon Karan as roommate.
 Karan is a fraud.
-He steals Pandiarajan's certificates and secures a job.
+He steals Pandian's certificates and secures a job.
 He also sees Sangeetha and tries to woo her.
 He impresses Sangeetha and her parents too.
-Whatever bad Karan does, it falls on Pandiarajan, bringing his respect and name even more down with the heroine.
-Whatever good Pandiarajan does, it seems like Sangeetha misunderstands it and thinks the good is done by Karan.
+Whatever bad Karan does, it falls on Pandian, bringing his respect and name even more down with the heroine.
+Whatever good Pandian does, it seems like Sangeetha misunderstands it and thinks the good is done by Karan.

 R Sundarrajan actually turns out to be Sangeetha's uncle.
-Sundarrajan discovers that Pandiarajan is in love with Sangeetha.
-He makes Pandiarajan make him the day shift Watchman again.
-He also uses Pandiarajan to get money, eat at high class restaurants and other benefits.
-Pandiarajan begrudgingly allows all this so that Sundarrajan could get Sangeetha fall in love with him.
+Sundarrajan discovers that Pandian is in love with Sangeetha.
+He makes Pandian make him the day shift Watchman again.
+He also uses Pandian to get money, eat at high class restaurants and other benefits.
+Pandian begrudgingly allows all this so that Sundarrajan could get Sangeetha fall in love with him.
 But these efforts also fail.

-When Pandiarajan almost gives up on his love, luck comes in the form of the comedic rowdy gang who adopted Pandiarajan as their leader.
-They want to show some gratitude as Pandiarajan beating up the old big don has boosted the revenues for these small time rowdies.
-But they also mistakenly think Pandiarajan loves Sangeetha's mother and so they kidnap her.
-Pandiarajan mentions that he actually loves the daughter.
+When Pandian almost gives up on his love, luck comes in the form of the comedic rowdy gang who adopted Pandian as their leader.
+They want to show some gratitude as Pandian beating up the old big don has boosted the revenues for these small time rowdies.
+But they also mistakenly think Pandian loves Sangeetha's mother and so they kidnap her.
+Pandian mentions that he actually loves the daughter.
 The rowdies again kidnap Sangeetha.
-Upon hearing this, all the people in Pandiarajan's housing colony tries to rescue the two women from the clutches of the inept rowdies in their customary rundown factory which they use for kidnapping and other illegal activities.
+Upon hearing this, all the people in Pandian's housing colony tries to rescue the two women from the clutches of the inept rowdies in their customary rundown factory which they use for kidnapping and other illegal activities.
 Karan uses this confusion to try to marry Sangeetha but she refuses and opens up the truth.
-She actually loved Pandiarajan all along and she knew all the good things were done by him.
-She also knew Karan was undeservingly taking the credit due for Pandiarajan.
-She wanted Pandiarajan to come out of his shyness, insecurities and confidence issues to propose to her.
-For that reason she irritated Pandiarajan by her friendship with Karan.
-She basically had used Karan to get Pandiarajan out of his shell.
+She actually loved Pandian all along and she knew all the good things were done by him.
+She also knew Karan was undeservingly taking the credit due for Pandian.
+She wanted Pandian to come out of his shyness, insecurities and confidence issues to propose to her.
+For that reason she irritated Pandian by her friendship with Karan.
+She basically had used Karan to get Pandian out of his shell.
 Karan, obviously as a villain, tries to force her into marrying him.
-Pandiarajan, upon hearing the heroine's admission of love, gets confidence and beats up Karan and saves Sangeetha.
-Pandiarajan and Sangeetha then happily marry.
+Pandian, upon hearing the heroine's admission of love, gets confidence and beats up Karan and saves Sangeetha.
+Pandian and Sangeetha then happily marry.